Managing information policy

-We couldn’t operate without it.
-So all our Girlguiding staff and volunteers must make sure they collect and use information appropriately, and store it safely.
+We couldn’t operate without it - and all our Girlguiding staff and volunteers must make sure they collect and use information appropriately and store it safely.

-This is our legal requirement and it protects the privacy of our members, volunteers, customers and employees.
+This policy is a legal requirement and it protects the privacy of our members, volunteers, customers and employees.

 What do we use personal data and information for?

-Girlguiding needs to keep personal data about its employees, young members, volunteers, customers, supporters and donors in order to:
+Girlguiding needs to keep personal data about many people including; its employees, young members, volunteers, customers, supporters, ambassadors and donors in order to:

 - Deliver guiding services to girls and young women

-- Safely recruit and develop volunteers and staff
+- Safely recruit and develop volunteers and employees

 - Pay employees